$U$-statistics on bipartite exchangeable networks: Introduction

-Finally, we apply our results to bipartite weighted network analysis.
-We explain the implications of the two versions of the WBEDD model and how our theorems apply to both of them.
-We suggest a method to perform statistical inference on these models using quadruplet $U$-statistics and we discuss how one can extend it.
+In the last part of this work, we will put a special emphasis on the statistical analysis of bipartite networks.
+We introduce two versions of a RCE matrix model, the Bipartite Expected Degree Distribution (BEDD) model and we explain how our theorems apply to both of them.
+We suggest a method to perform statistical inference on these models using quadruplet $U$-statistics through several examples and we discuss how one can extend it.

 \paragraph{Outline} The weak convergence theorem in the general case and the CLT in the dissociated case are presented and proven in Section~\ref{sec:main}.
 We shed further light on the difference between the dissociated and the non-dissociated cases using the Aldous-Hoover representation theorem.
-Section~\ref{sec:app} gives some examples of application of the CLT to statistical inference on network data.
+Section~\ref{sec:app} illustrates our results with applications to statistical network analysis using a RCE model and several examples of inference tasks.